Seeking for King David’s Tomb

-One of the biggest archaeological mysteries in Jerusalem is tracking the lost tomb of Kings of David and Solomon.
-Although it is mentioned in the Bible and sources parallel to the time of the New Testament, to this day they have not been found for certain.
+One of Jerusalem’s most significant archaeological mysteries is tracking the lost tomb of the Kings of David and his dynasty.
+Although it is mentioned in the Bible and later sources, it has not been discovered yet with certainty.

 King David’s Tomb in the Bible

-According to the Bible King David was buried within the City of David, joining the burials of his forefathers (I Kings 2:9).
-His tomb was also used later for the burial of King Solomon, and most of the Kings of Judah.
-The Bible does not provide any detail about the shape or location of the tomb, except that it was within the city.
-First century sources indicate that the royal tombs were still known at that time as well, but they are not mentioned in any later sources.
+According to the biblical account King David was buried within the City of David (I Kings 2:9).
+His tomb was also used for the burial of King Solomon, and most of the Davidic dynasty.
+The Bible does not provide any details about the shape or location of the tomb, except that it was within the city.
+First-century sources indicate that the royal tombs were still known at that time, but they are not mentioned in any later sources.

 The Search After King David’s Tomb

-In 1913 the Jewish-French Baron Edmond James de Rotschild sponsored an archaeological dig in the southern slope of the City of David in search of the Biblical era royal tombs.
-The expedition, led by Jewish-French Archaeologist Raymond Weill, uncovered two halls partially carved into bedrock.
-He speculated that these could be the remains of the Biblical royal tomb, but he failed to provide any finds beyond the halls to support this theory.
-Being so, most scholars rejected Weill’s conclusions.
-Some speculated that these halls are reallypart of a building complex from Roman times.
-However, recent research by archaeologist Norma Franklin presented parallels to the such halls used for royal burials, suggesting that perhaps Weill was right after all.
+In 1913, the Jewish-French Baron, Edmond James de Rothschild sponsored an archaeological dig in search of the Biblical-era royal tombs.
+The expedition, led by Jewish-French Archaeologist Raymond Weill, focused on the southern slope of the City of David.
+They uncovered two halls partially carved into bedrock.
+Weill speculated that these could be the remains of the Biblical royal tomb, but he failed to provide any finds beyond the halls to support this theory.
+As such, most scholars rejected Weill’s conclusions.
+Some speculated that these halls are part of a building complex from Roman times.
+However, recent research by archaeologist Norma Franklin presented parallels to the halls used for royal burials, suggesting that perhaps Weill was right after all.

 The Other Tomb of King David